 Additions and Variations

-- Chocolate Chips: Mix in a handful of vegan chocolate chips for a sweet treat.
+- Mix in a handful of vegan chocolate chips for a sweet treat.

-- Berries: Add fresh or frozen blueberries, raspberries, or strawberries to the batter for fruity bursts in every bite, but make sure they are small berries.
+- Add ½ cup fresh or frozen blueberries, raspberries, or strawberries to the batter.

-- Nutty Crunch: Fold in a quarter cup of chopped walnuts, almonds, or pecans for added texture and protein.
+- Fold in a quarter cup of chopped walnuts, almonds, or pecans for added texture and protein.

-- Spice it Up: If it's a special time of year, sprinkle a pinch of nutmeg or pumpkin spice into the batter for a warm, cozy flavor.
+- If it's a special time of year, sprinkle a pinch of nutmeg or pumpkin spice into the batter for a warm, cozy flavor.

-- Protein Boost: Mix your favorite plant-based protein powder to protein - up your breakfast.
+- Mix your favorite plant-based protein powder to protein - up your breakfast.

 How To Make Vegan Banana Oat Pancakes